-Collectively, we assess the functional consequence of perturbing focal localization of virulence factor assembly at the single cell level, the bacterial population level, and in models of disease.
+Collectively, we assess the functional consequence of perturbing virulence factor production at the single cell level, the bacterial population level, and in models of disease.
 The overarching goal of these studies is to understand new aspects of fundamental biological processes and to identify novel anti-infective and therapeutic targets.

 - Localized Virulence Factor Assembly in Gram Positive Bacteria: Mechanism of Coordination and Therapeutic Targeting

 - Manipulation Of Innate Immune Response By Mucosal BacterialPathogens